Ronenii/Predictions-App/README.md

 * **Spatial entities:** Entities can be assigned a location in space.
 * **Randomized entities and properties:** The properties of entities can be randomly generated at initialization.
 * **Error handling:** The framework detects and reports errors that occur during the simulation.
+* **Parallel Simulation Runs:** The framework can run multiple simulations simultaneously, using the number of threads specified in the configuration file.
+* **Simulation Control:**  Users can stop, pause, and resume running simulations.
+They can also advance simulations by one tick while paused.